Recommender systems based on graph embedding techniques: A comprehensive review: Preliminaries

 \subsubsection{Recommendation based on graph embedding}

-By implementing graph embedding on graph representations involving user and item nodes, \textbf{graph embedding-based recommendation} can learn the embeddings of users and items and use them to measure the user-item proximity.
-Methodologically, similar to the process of learning the mapping $\Phi:\mathcal{G} \to \mathbb{R}^{n \times k}$ in graph embedding techniques, in general, graph embedding-based recommendation constructs hypothesis spaces $U$ and $V$ for users and items, respectively. $U$ and $V$ are used to project the user nodes and item nodes in $\mathcal{G}$ to a common Euclidean space.
-To learn them, building reasonable \textbf{objective functions} measuring the averaged error between the predicted proximity $\mathcal{F}(U(v_i), V(v_j))$ of user-item node pairs and the observed ones $p_{ij}$ on training and test samples, like $E[L(\mathcal{F}(U(v_i), V(v_j)),p_{ij})]$ where $L$ is the loss function and $E$ is the objective (or expectation) function, is the first step in graph embedding-based recommendation.
-After learning the user and item embeddings, for unobserved user-item interactions, their probability of existence can be quantified with the corresponding proximity of user-item node pairs, in which case the recommendation for a user can be realized by sorting the probability of the existence of the user's unobserved interactions with items in descending order and selecting the top ones as the final recommendations.
+When incorporating graph embedding techniques in recommendation, it comes to a sort of straightforward.
+By implementing graph embedding techniques on graph representations involving user nodes and item nodes, the embeddings of users and items can be learned to measure user-item proximity and predict their similarity for recommendation, which is called \textbf{graph embedding-based recommendation}.
+Methodologically, similar in the process of learning a mapping $\Phi:\mathcal{G} \to \mathbb{R}^{n \times k}$ to graph embedding techniques, in the first place graph embedding-based recommendation constructs two hypothesis spaces $U$ and $V$ for users and items, respectively, from which two mappings that project user nodes and item nodes of $\mathcal{G}$ into a common Euclidean space can be determined.
+In order to determine the optimal mappings, \textbf{objective functions} are set up to measure the average error between predicted proximity $\mathcal{F}(U(v_i), V(v_j))$ of user-item node pairs and observed ones $p_{ij}$ on both training samples and test samples, formally constructed as $E[L(\mathcal{F}(U(v_i), V(v_j)),p_{ij})]$ where $L$ is a \textbf{loss function} and $E$ is an objective (or expectation) function.
+Based on it, the embeddings of users and items can be learned by optimization algorithms.
+Using these embeddings, the probabilities of existence of each unobserved user-item interaction can be predicted by $\mathcal{F}(U(v_i), V(v_j))$, which is the ground for sorting candidate items in descending order and select the top-N ones as recommendations returned to users.